Frequently Asked Questions

 - What is the "BCIT Retiree's Association" and how do I join?

 When can I retire and how is my pension calculated?

 You can retire as early as age fifty-five (55) and as late as November 30th of the calendar year in which you turn 71 (as outlined in section 8502(e) of the Income Tax Regulations under the Income Tax Act (Canada).
 Depending on your age and years of service at retirement, you will receive either an unreduced or a reduced pension.
 For full details on pensions and how they are calculated, see the "FAQ" section under each plan of the Pension Corporation website www.pensionsbc.ca or contact your HR Advisor for an estimate.Top

 What pension plan am I in?

-- Generally, BCGEU Instructors, Faculty & Staff Association (FSA), and Management Staff are in the College Pension Plan.
+- Generally, BCGEU Faculty, Faculty & Staff Association (FSA), and Management Staff are in the College Pension Plan.